 Managers and employees have told us they feel more comfortable when their rights and responsibilities are clear.

 Katie Lee, former CEO of advertising agency Lucky Generals, explains why a miscarriage policy was important to them.

-The policy could be part of a larger document on pregnancy loss including miscarriage, ectopic and molar pregnancy, and also termination for medical reasons and stillbirth.
+The policy could be part of a larger document on pregnancy loss including miscarriage, ectopic and molar pregnancy, and also termination for medical reasons, embryo transfer loss and stillbirth.
 Be aware that the legal situation for a loss before and after 24 weeks is quite different.
 Maternity Action has more information.

 Not everyone will want to talk about their experiences or feel that they need help.
 What we want people to know is that if and when they are ready for it there is always help and support available for all staff.

 A policy template